Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/features-behaviors-compatible-naming.md

 # Compatible Naming rules

-During an export or a conversion to a Prefab Variant, if you enabled **Compatible Naming** in the [Export Options](ref-export-options.md), the FBX Exporter manages characters in the names of the exported or converted elements to ensure naming compatibility with other software.
+During an export or a conversion to a Prefab Variant, if you enabled **Compatible Naming** in the [Export Options](ref-export-options.md), or in the [Convert Options](ref-convert-options.md), the FBX Exporter manages characters in the names of the exported or converted elements to ensure naming compatibility with other software.

 ## Character management in names